mozilla/ActiveData/docs/SQL Shortcomings.md

         transactions

-Qb can (re)use domain definitions to abstract-away the query complexities:
+JSON Expressions can (re)use domain definitions to abstract-away the query complexities:

     money = {
         "name":"money",